pawelqbera/FlashrrApp/README.md

 - new card type: a link/url to an external resources eg. articles, products etc.
 - "link" types are automatically previewed in their miniatures when YouTube video or other media (eg. images) are detected
 - new card type: an image (with title and [optional] URL and description)
-- improve the pagination displaying in the "list" view mode
 - drag and drop attachments
 - automatically read and fill in a new card form depending on a dragged and dropped file to the app stage
 - BUG: Edit Card click - attachments are disappearing